Understand Anger and Guilt

 About the Instructor

-Dr. Valery Fradkov, LCSW, ScD, is Founder and Clinical Director of the Advanced Psychology Institute and developer of Message-Centered Psychology.
-He is a clinician, educator, and researcher with training in both science and clinical psychology and more than 20 years of experience in clinical practice, supervision, and teaching.
-His work integrates theoretical modeling with clinical application, with particular focus on the structure and function of emotional and nonverbal communication.
-Prior to his career in psychology, Dr. Fradkov served as a university professor and NASA researcher in physics and engineering.
-This interdisciplinary background informs his structured and analytical approach to relational and emotional dynamics.
+Valery Fradkov, LCSW, ScD, is Founder and Clinical Director of the Advanced Psychology Institute and the developer of Message-Centered Psychology, the framework presented in this course.
+He is a clinician, educator, and researcher with more than 20 years of experience in clinical practice, supervision, and teaching.
+His work focuses on the structure and function of emotional and nonverbal communication, combining theoretical modeling with direct clinical application.
+Before entering the field of psychology, Dr. Fradkov was a university professor and NASA researcher in physics and engineering.
+This interdisciplinary background defines the structured and analytical approach that sets his work as a clinician and educator apart.

 Deepen Your Understanding of Anger and Guilt